billfitzgerald/get_the_990/README.md

 # 4. Plans and Next Steps

 **Get the 990** just scratches the surface of the data that's in a Form 990.
-The roadmap includes pulling out data on donation to nonprofits, and funding issued by nonprofits.
+The roadmap includes pulling out data on donations to nonprofits, and funding issued by nonprofits.

 Pull requests are welcome, as are issues and questions.